Little Things (Ella Mai song)

-"Little Things" is a song by English singer-songwriter Ella Mai from her EP 3 (2024).
+"Little Things" is a song by English singer-songwriter Ella Mai from her EP, 3 (2024) and her third studio album, Do You Still Love Me?
+(2026).
 It was produced by Mustard and co-produced by Gylttryp.

 Content

 The song centers on the notion that even small gestures of kindness can convey love and help maintain strong healthy relationships.
 The lyrics focus on Ella Mai consciously putting effort into a relationship through these actions, such as preparing a bath, a movie to entertain, and breakfast for her partner.
 Like the other songs from 3, "Little Things" is believed to be addressing her boyfriend, basketball player Jayson Tatum.

+Critics reception

+Reviewing the album, Kearse Stephen of Pitchfork described the song as an "innocent successor" of Destiny's Child's "Cater 2 U" (2005), pointing out that "where Destiny’s Child depicted small acts of service as intimate foreplay, Mai drops the come-ons and finds pleasure in the favors themselves; [...] a strong current of devotion, but her conviction here is ironclad, her voice clarion rather than yearning".